-We have agreed, among other things, until the termination of the Fidelity Support Agreement, not to issue or agree to issue any of our securities (other than to employees pursuant to the Revlon, Inc. Amended and Restated 1996 Stock Plan or any other equity based compensation plan) or to make any distributions to equity holders or incur any material indebtedness other than under existing facilities or the Additional Term Loans (as defined below), without the consent of Fidelity.
+We have agreed, among other things, until the termination of the Fidelity Support Agreement, not to issue or agree to issue any of our securities (other than to employees pursuant to the Revlon, Inc. Fourth Amended and Restated 1996 Stock Plan or any other equity based compensation plan) or to make any distributions to equity holders or incur any material indebtedness other than under existing facilities or the Additional Term Loans (as defined below), without the consent of Fidelity.
 We have agreed with Fidelity not to permit Products Corporation to have outstanding aggregate borrowings, at any time until the termination of the Stockholders Agreement described below, under the MacAndrews Holdings \$65 million line of credit and the MacAndrews Holdings \$125 million term loan in excess of (a) \$190 million minus (b) the aggregate principal amount of borrowings under the MacAndrews Holdings \$125 million term loan and the MacAndrews Holdings \$65 million line of credit exchanged by MacAndrews & Forbes for Class A common stock in the Loan Conversion Transactions minus (c) the original commitment amount of the Additional Term Loans (the "Borrowing Limitation").
 For a description of the Additional Term Loans, see "Proposal No. 1 - Approval of the Proposed Issuance - About Us - Our Indebtedness - Credit Agreement Amendments."

-As a condition to the exchange of its Exchange Notes in the Exchange Offers, two directors nominated by Fidelity shall have been be appointed to our board of directors, one of whom shall be appointed to each of the committees of our board of directors, subject to satisfaction of applicable listing standards and other applicable laws, rules and regulations.
-However, Fidelity has no right to designate members to our board of directors thereafter.
+As a condition to the exchange of its Exchange Notes in the Exchange Offers, two directors nominated by Fidelity will be appointed to our board of directors, one of whom shall be appointed to each of the committees of our board of directors.